Status: Supported for use via the One Wales Medicines process | |

 Impact on health and social care services: Minimal.

 Evaluation of evidence: No significant new evidence has been published which challenges the current One Wales advice.
-The outcome data show some patients have had a prolonged response to bevacizumab treatment.
+The outcome data show some patients have had a prolonged response to bevacizumab treatment with a varied number of cycles required.
 AWTTC recommends continuing access in Wales to low dose bevacizumab for the treatment of advanced ovarian cancer.

 References: a full reference list is available on request.